ProtonVPN Review (2022): Is It Worth The Money? (Full Test)

 This is invaluable when using ProtonVPN in risky locations such as Russia, China, Iran, or Turkey, which are known for their government surveillance.
 A Secure Core server routes your traffic through privacy-friendly countries so that it’s never tracked back to you.

 |Secure Core server||Server locations|

-|Iceland||Belgium, Brazil, Canada, Germany, Ireland, Israel, The Netherlands, Norway, Russia, Spain, United States|
+|Iceland||Belgium, Brazil, Canada, Costa Rica, Germany, Ireland, Israel, The Netherlands, Norway, Russia, Spain, United States|

-|Sweden||Australia, Finland, France, Hong Kong, Japan, Portugal, South Africa, South Korea|
+|Sweden||Estonia, Finland, France, Hong Kong, Japan, New Zealand, Portugal, Russia, South Africa, South Korea, Taiwan|

-|Switzerland||Canada, Czech Republic, Denmark, India, Italy, Luxembourg, Austria, Portugal, Singapore, United Kingdom, United States|
+|Switzerland||Australia, Austria, Bulgaria, Canada, Czech Republic, Denmark, Greece, Hungary, India, Italy, Latvia, Luxembourg, Malaysia, Mexico, Portugal, Romania, Serbia, Singapore, Ukraine, United Kingdom, United States|

 Dedicated IP address

-Sharing IP addresses with others using the same VPN is better for your personal safety and privacy: if everyone uses the same IP, especially if all data on it is encrypted, it’s more difficult, if not impossible, to trace online traffic back to one person.
+Sharing IP addresses with others using the same VPN is better for your personal safety and privacy; if everyone uses the same IP, especially if all the data on it is encrypted, it’s more difficult –if not impossible– to trace online traffic back to one person.
 For this reason, ProtonVPN only has dynamic, shared IP addresses.